ZoltarML/Quasar/README.md

 ## Obscure Submenu Features

 ### Option Colors
- * The colors that are visibile in the drop down menu indicate the risk level of being banned/reported due to a certain action.
+ * The colors that are visible in the drop down menus indicate the risk level of being banned/reported due to that certain action.
  * ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `High risk.`
  * ![#f5ef42](https://placehold.it/15/f5ef42/000000?text=+) `Medium risk.`
  * ![#47f238](https://placehold.it/15/47f238/000000?text=+) `Low risk.`